Radiant Cut Diamonds

 The radiant cut diamond is a beautifully symmetrical, non-traditional cut, the radiant cut combines the brilliance of a round and the purity of an emerald cut.
 Trimmed corners give this loose diamond shape versatility to shine in all kinds of jewelry, especially engagement rings.
 The faceting of a radiant cut gives it a fiery look compared to a princess cut, while maintaining soft, cut corners.
 Overall you could say that the radiant diamond combines some of the most beloved traits of other popular diamond shapes.

-Radiant cut diamonds are often called the “rectangular modified brilliant diamond.”
-Simply put, these are the squarer version of the common round brilliant diamonds.
-Radiant cut diamonds are in the gemstone cut group known as “hybrids,” which speaks to how its characteristics can be seem as combinations of some of the other stone shapes, including the cut's beveled corners.
+Radiant cut diamonds are often called the rectangular modified brilliant diamond.
+Simply put, these are the square diamond of the common round, brilliant gems.
+Radiant cut diamonds are in the gemstone cut group known as hybrids, which speaks to how its characteristics can be seem as combinations of some of the other stone shapes, including the cut's beveled corners.
 The rectangular radiant cut diamond is an excellent option for buyers who like the emerald cut shape, but want something with the brilliance of a round.
 But radiant diamonds are also available in a square shape.
 The difference simply comes down to their length to width ratio.
 This diamond shape also tend to be a very popular choice for fancy colored diamonds because they capture more rough diamond color than other cuts.
 (In case you're thinking of jumping on that sapphire and diamond engagement ring trend.)

 What is a radiant cut diamond?